pratiwilestari/randomGeneratorNumber/README.md

 ## Tech/framework used
 Built with PHP, HTML, Bootstraps and CSS

-## Screenshots and demo
-Screenshots of your app and/or a link to your live demo

 ## Installation
 I'm using XAMPP for run this code.
 Please put this file in htdocs and run it in your browser.
 I hope it will work